 used as characters in movies and books, such as

 and the radio program, This American Life.

 Dog Breeds Expert always recommends that you do as much research about a breed before you decide to adopt one or find a breeder.
-There are many good sources out there, but we've picked these books that you can purchase from this site on Amazon.com.
-We receive a tiny commission for every sale made directly from this site and we do appreciate your help in keeping the site up and improving.
+There are many good sources out there, but we've picked the books below - just click on the image to find out more.